Buckminsterfullerene02/dev-guide/src/ModSupport/ModKits/DeveloperModkits/HowCooked.md

 All of this is to say, that for the editor to load the cooked packages correctly, your custom engine must also include all of the reflected class changes that you have made for your game.

-In practicality, you should just include all engine patches for the modkit, not only for serialization, but also so that shaders load in (more on this later) correctly, editor binaries work, etc. I'm also not really in a place to comment on your build system, but I would see it as much easier to just use the same engine build that the game itself uses for the modkit with the aforementioned compiler guards in place.
+In practicality, you should just include all engine patches for the modkit, not only for serialisation, but also so that shaders load in (more on this later) correctly, editor binaries work, etc. I'm also not really in a place to comment on your build system, but I would see it as much easier to just use the same engine build that the game itself uses for the modkit with the aforementioned compiler guards in place.

 ### Mounting game content containers (works with IoStore and non-IoStore games similarly)